bdanubius/bdanubius.github.io/_pages/Fellowships.md

 I found that the space constraints would only allow 2 or 3 Aims to fit into the essay.
 However, I prepared 3-4 Aims in total to have a “pool” to draw from depending on whether the position was more biologically or computationally focused.
 As I assembled Aims into an application, I outlined how I would independently approach it (e.g. through publicly available datasets or outside collaborators), but also identified potential collaborators at the institute who might enhance the work.
 Having these related, but independent, Aims proved useful during interviews, as different professors would engage with different Aims, thereby providing multiple inroads for a fruitful discussion.

 Figures were sometimes allowed, sometimes not, but often no guidance was given.
 I defaulted to not including them, unless explicitly requested.
-This significantly reduced edits, a godsend in periods when due dates piled up, and helped avoid any situation where I would be “disqualified” from the application due to missing a formatting requirement.
+This significantly reduced edits, a godsend in periods when due dates piled up, and helped avoid any situation where I would be “disqualified” from the application due to having missed a formatting requirement.

 #### Conclusions